AlhaderMajd/Database-Vertical-Fragmentation-Analysis/README.md

 - More complex query pattern analysis
 - Additional fragmentation strategies
 - Export functionality for results
 - Visualization of fragmentation results
+- Support for more complex SQL queries
+- Ability to save and load analysis configurations